BujjuIsABee/shimelinux/README.md

 ```

 Ensure that the `_JAVA_AWT_WM_NONREPARENTING` environment variable is set to `1` before launching the program.

-### Interactive windows

-Actions that involve a Shimeji standing/climbing on, picking up, and throwing windows are only supported on KDE Plasma (version 6 or later).

-By default, the feature is disabled.
-You can enable it by adding windows to the whitelist or blacklist in settings.

 ### GPU compatibility / Graphical issues